Raian-Moretti/hacking-write-ups/[HTB]Oopsie/README.md

 ![Untitled](Images/Untitled%203.png)

-**NOTE**: DO NOT USE THIS KINDA OF TOOL IN THE REAL WORLD.
-YOU WILL GET CAUGHT BY WAF!!

 **Answer:** `cdn-cgi/login`

 - [ ]  TASK 3 - **What can be modified in Firefox to get access to the upload page?**